 When and how do you evaluate the effectiveness of the provision made for children and young people with SEN?
-We monitor the quality and impact of this provision by: ✓ observations in class, meetings and performance management reviews with the teachers, 1:1 support and other support staff ✓ continual monitoring of the quality of teaching ✓ identifying and tracking the progress of children/young people that require support to catch up by regular termly review meetings with SENDCo, parents, teachers and children, regular meetings between teachers and support staff and attainment meetings with SLT ✓ identification of children/young people requiring SEN Support and initiation of "assess, plan, do, review" cycle ✓ consideration of application for an Education, Health and Care Plan How are children and young people with SEN enabled to engage in activities available with children and young people in the school who do not have SEN?
+We monitor the quality and impact of this provision by: ✓ observations in class, meetings and performance management reviews with the teachers, 1:1 support and other support staff.
+The EYFS Lead has regular meetings with the SENDCO and nursery staff to ensure ILP are effective and meeting the needs of pupils. ✓ continual monitoring of the quality of teaching ✓ identifying and tracking the progress of children/young people that require support to catch up by regular termly review meetings with SENDCo, parents, teachers and children, regular meetings between teachers and support staff and attainment meetings with SLT ✓ identification of children/young people requiring SEN Support and initiation of "assess, plan, do, review" cycle How are children and young people with SEN enabled to engage in activities available with children and young people in the school who do not have SEN?
 Through our inclusive approach, pupils are encouraged to work together regardless of need or ability.
 Many lessons encourage and support mixed ability working.
 The school ensures that every pupil is able to achieve high standards.
 We will ensure that every pupil has access to the necessary support required to enable them to achieve their highest potential.
 We ensure that the school's procedures are fair, effective and equitable.
 Further information can be found within the school's Single Equality Scheme in the Single Equality Scheme section of our website under the Key Information heading.
 What support for improving emotional and social development do you provide?
 We take a holistic approach to all aspects of a child's development and well-being.
 Our pastoral arrangements for supporting the emotional and social development of all children/young people, including those with SEND, are set out in our School Offer.
 Our measures to prevent bullying can be seen in our Anti-Bullying policy.
-Other measures include: Support for pupils who join the school Mentors for pupils who need additional support Small social groups within the classes Pastoral Support team Individualised pastoral support Circle time
+Other measures include: Support for pupils who join the school Mentors for pupils who need additional support Small social groups within the classes Pastoral Support team Individualised pastoral support Circle time 1:1 additional support when needed.